allefeld/mkernel/README.md

 -   Jupyter Console has a [bug](https://github.com/jupyter/jupyter_console/issues/296) which prevents code execution to be interrupted by <kbd>Ctrl+C</kbd>.

+-   The `"wrapper"` method of output capture is not supported on Windows because of a [limitation](https://github.com/minrk/wurlitzer/issues/12) of the underlying `wurlitzer` package.
+The setting is silently ignored and the `"engine"` method used instead.

 -   The configuration logic creates temporary Matlab variables with names of the form `MKernel_*`, which are later removed.
 If you use variables with names of this form, they will not be retained between code executions (notebook cells).

+A further intentional limitation is that MKernel does not implement IPython-style magics, because their use prevents using identical code in Matlab proper.
+Moreover, most if not all of the interactive features which IPython adds to Python via magics (e.g. `%cd`, `%run`, `%edit`, `%logon`, `%system`, `%whos`, `!`) are already provided by Matlab.

 ## How to report issues